A super flavorful and easy recipe to prepare South Indian Sambar at home, with vegetables from your grocery store or garden.

 - Heat up a deep pan like the Indian Kadai (cooking pot or wok will do too) over a medium to high heat setting and pour in oil.
 Wait for the oil to get hot but don't allow it to smoke.2 Tablespoon Mustard Oil or Vegetable Oil

 - Throw in mustard seeds, curry leaves, whole red chili peppers and asafoetida.
-Temper (stir cook over high heat) for less than a minute or until you can smell the spices unfolding.1 Teaspoon Brown Mustard Seeds, 12 piece Curry Leaves, 1-3 piece dried red Chilli, ½ Teaspoon Asafoetida
+Temper (stir cook over high heat) for less than a minute or until you can smell the spices unfolding.1 Teaspoon Brown Mustard Seeds, 12 piece Curry Leaves, 1-3 piece Red Chili Pepper, ½ Teaspoon Asafoetida

 - Reduce the heat a bit and add the sliced onion.
 Mix and cook onions tender.